rust-lang/book/src/ch15-05-interior-mutability.md

 The `RefCell<T>` keeps track of how many `Ref<T>` and `RefMut<T>` smart pointers are currently active.
 Every time we call `borrow`, the `RefCell<T>` increases its count of how many immutable borrows are active.
-When a `Ref<T>` value goes out of scope, the count of immutable borrows goes down by one.
+When a `Ref<T>` value goes out of scope, the count of immutable borrows goes down by 1.
 Just like the compile-time borrowing rules, `RefCell<T>` lets us have many immutable borrows or one mutable borrow at any point in time.